 If you are currently under investigation for any accusation of indecent assault in the southeastern Pennsylvania counties of Chester, Lancaster, Montgomery or Delaware, then take the necessary action and contact Michael J. Skinner of the Skinner Law Firm to discuss representation.

-As a dedicated and aggressive criminal defense attorney, Michael will make sure to handle every aspect of your case and fight to guarantee that your individual rights are protected.
-Call Skinner Law Firm or send an online message to schedule a risk-free and confidential consultation to discuss the details of your case.
-Seek out the services of an attorney with experience in fighting serious sexual offenses in Pennsylvania.
+As a dedicated and aggressive sex crime defense attorney, Michael will make sure to handle every aspect of your case and fight to guarantee that your individual rights are protected.
+Call Skinner Law Firm at (610) 436-1410or send an online message to schedule a risk-free and confidential consultation to discuss the details of your case.

 Pa.
 Cons.
 Stat. §3126 states that a person who has indecent contact with the complainant or causes the complainant to have indecent contact with the person is guilty of indecent assault if: